Nelson: The 16 Most Important Steps To Understand The Stock Market

 14) Most That Think They Are Investors Are Actually Speculators.
 There are many definitions of investing and speculating that run the gamut from the views of investor Benjamin Graham to famed trader Jesse Livermore, but I have rather simple definitions of investing and speculating.

 15) Value and Momentum Outperform Everywhere.
-Momentum is the biggest embarrassment to efficient markets (according to Eugene F. Fama, the "father of modern finance" and Nobel laureate), academic research continues to conclude that 'Value and Momentum' combined outperform in every market across every asset class, and we continue to demonstrate empirical evidence of the strength of a combined value-momentum process in the portfolio of our Best Ideas Newsletter and Nelson Exclusive publication.
+Momentum is the biggest embarrassment to efficient markets (according to Eugene F. Fama, the "father of modern finance" and Nobel laureate), quantitative academic research continues to conclude that 'Value and Momentum' combined outperform in every market across every asset class, and we continue to demonstrate the strength of a combined value-momentum process within stocks in the portfolio of the simulated Best Ideas Newsletter and Nelson Exclusive publication.
+See Learning Center.
+The Valuentum process is not quantitative, per se, as it is fundamentally-based, and the Valuentum methodology seeks to combine forward-looking intrinsic value and relative value ("behavioral valuation (pdf)") with technical and momentum indicators within stocks.

 When I was first started in the stock market, I remember reading somewhere about how technical and momentum analysis was not worth the time.
 People have been conditioned to not like technical analysis…fair or not.
 But by definition, the Valuentum process may encapsulate everyone's strategy (from value through momentum).
 It is not only value, not only growth, not only GARP, and not only momentum.
 It's Valuentum.
 It's very likely that for any investor-type, Valuentum's research and analysis may help an investor run an optimized portfolio of their respective style, and they may not even know it!
 Key takeaway: Value and momentum combined outperform in every market across every asset class.

 16) Keynes Was Right.
-I remember reading Keynes' work years ago, and at that time, it never really resonated with me.
-But then, let's say, I wised up.
-After reading just about everything I could get my hands on, spending years and years in school, and training hundreds of analysts in both equity and credit research, I have concluded that Keynes was one of the most brilliant thinkers in the modern era.
+I remember reading Keynes' work years ago, The General Theory of Employment, Interest and Money, and at that time, it never really resonated with me.
+But after reading just about everything I could get my hands on, spending years and years in school, and training analysts in both equity and credit research, I believe Keynes was one of the most brilliant thinkers in the modern era.
 This step isn't about his economic policies that you've read about in economic textbooks, but it's about how he thought about the stock market.

 Keynes compared the stock market to a beauty contest.
 He said that to pick winning stocks, investors need to pick the contestant (stock) that they think other judges (money managers) like, not the contestant that they like.
-This is absolutely genius, in my view, not only because it is true but because he put this into text decades ago!
-The secret to successful stock selection is to have a complete understanding of all investment disciplines in order to find the best stocks at the best time to buy (Valuentum investing).
-After all, investors need deep-pocketed money managers to eventually agree with them for their stock calls to work out (see Steps 3 and 4), and this requires a deep understanding of which stocks they will put their money into in the future.
+This is absolutely genius, in my view, not only because it is true but because he put this into text decades ago (1936)!
+The secret to successful stock selection, in my view, is to have an understanding of many investment disciplines to aid in finding the "best" stocks at the "best" time to consider buying (Valuentum investing).
+After all, investors need other investors to eventually agree with them for their stock calls to work out (see Steps 3 and 4), and this requires a deep understanding of which stocks they may put their money into in the future.

-This doesn't mean we're trying to front-run others -- but it does mean we do extensive discounted cash-flow analysis to derive an intrinsic value assessment, an extensive relative value assessment to understand what many traditional investors are thinking, and a technical momentum assessment to help identify where the fast-money may be looking to allocate capital.
-The Valuentum strategy is a comprehensive process that is focused on picking winners, and it has worked wonderfully thus far.
-Key takeaway: The best stocks, in our view, are those that are undervalued and are just starting to exhibit strong momentum qualities, revealing the greatest likelihood of price to fair value convergence.
+This, of course, doesn't mean the methodology attempts to "front-run" others -- but it does mean we do extensive discounted cash-flow analysis to derive an intrinsic value assessment, an extensive relative value assessment to understand what many traditional investors are thinking, and a technical momentum assessment to help identify where the fast-money may be looking to allocate capital.
+The Valuentum strategy is a process with considerable checks-and-balances that is focused on identifying winning ideas, and it has worked wonderfully thus far.
+Key takeaway: The "best" stocks, in our view, are those that are undervalued and are just starting to exhibit strong momentum qualities, revealing the greatest likelihood of price to fair value convergence.
 Said differently, we like underpriced stocks that are just starting to go up.

 Thank you for reading!